24 Lonsdale Road, London, NW6 6RR

 In recent years, however, more and more organisations have been involving doctors in a whole range of non-medical work.

-Sometimes the only reason that GPs are asked is because they are in a position of trust in the community, or because an insurance company or employer wants to ensure that information provided to them is true and accurate.
+Sometimes the only reason that GPs are asked is that they are in a position of trust in the community, or because an insurance company or employer wants to ensure that the information provided to them is true and accurate.

 Examples of non-NHS services for which GPs can charge their own NHS patients: